The bottleneck is usually in the systems, not the warehouse

 How to get started

-Automation Kickstart begins with an assessment: I go through the data flow between your systems, identify manual bottlenecks, and prioritize automation targets.
+Automations begin with an assessment: I go through the data flow between your systems, identify manual bottlenecks, and prioritize automation targets.
 The first automation is up and running within the same week.

 In logistics, system integrations are key.
-I connect your existing systems to each other — without replacing anything.
+I connect your existing systems to each other, without replacing anything.

-Automation Kickstart — see the service
+Automations: see the service →

 More examples: 10 automations you can build in a day →